 If you decide to enroll in a self-defense program, begin by checking with your local YMCA or police department, or use the internet to locate a program near you.
-Below are three types of programs that provide women with ways to protect themselves.
+Below are 3 types of programs that provide women with ways to protect themselves.

 Self defense for women focuses on using natural weapons of defense, including ways to use your voice.
 The idea behind this philosophy is that if you have an actual weapon it can be used against you.
 The key to the techniques are in their simplicity.

 Despite the generally superior strength of men, they are not without vulnerable areas.
 Women learn to target and strike at areas such as the groin, Adam's apple, eyes, and ears, in addition to learning effective blocking strategies.

 If you need a more dramatic method of learning self-defense, Model Mugging may be the program for you.
 The nationwide program uses men to model or act out threatening situations, such as mugging or assault.
 Sound disturbing?
 It is supposed to be.
 The idea behind this approach is to teach women how to react quickly and appropriately with their bodies and voices when they are in danger.
 Women are supposed to feel scared, and adrenaline levels are supposed to rise as the women are taught to fight off their mock attackers.

 If you decide to arm yourself with more than your body and voice, there are programs that teach the effective use of defensive weapons, from pepper spray to firearms.
-Arming Women Against Rape & Endangerment (AWARE) offers courses at low rates that are taught by specially-trained volunteers.
+Look for courses in your area that are taught by specially-trained volunteers.